Free disability insurance quotes in minutes

 Does group disability insurance exclude pre-existing conditions?

-You usually don’t have to complete a medical exam to get group disability insurance through an employer.
-That doesn’t mean your group disability policy will cover pre-existing conditions, whether it’s a long-term or short-term policy.
+You usually don’t have to complete a medical exam to get group disability insurance (that’s any disability insurance you get as a work benefit).
+That said, your group insurance policy still won’t cover pre-existing conditions.

 Your group disability insurance provider can still check to see if you were diagnosed with or treated for an injury or illness before your policy started, and will deny a claim if it’s related to a pre-existing condition.